Aize-Public/forego/ctx/README.md

 Having a wrapping error that provide a stack trace has proven formidable when debugging or operating.

-When the logger find a `ctx.Err` as an argument (or anything wrapping it) it will print the stack trace as part of the error message.
+When the logger find a `ctx.Error` as an argument (or anything wrapping it), it will add a stack trace to the "error" tag.

 ## Caveats